j50n/deno-proc/site/src/core/pipelines.md

 ]);
 ```

-**How it works:** `.tee()` creates two independent iterables from one source.
-Each branch can be processed differently, and both can run concurrently.
+The `.tee()` method creates two independent iterables from one source, allowing each branch to be processed differently while both run concurrently.
+This is perfect for collecting different subsets of data in one pass, calculating multiple statistics simultaneously, or processing data while also logging it.
+Remember that both branches must be consumed to avoid resource leaks.

-**Use cases:**
-- Collect different subsets of data in one pass
-- Calculate multiple statistics simultaneously
-- Process data while also logging it

-**Important:** Both branches must be consumed, or you'll leak resources.

 ## Error Handling in Pipelines